continental/pred2plan/README.md

-# Holistic Evaluation Motion Prediction

-Planning for Autonomous Driving
+# Holistic Evaluation Motion Prediction and Planning for Autonomous Driving

 > *code and paper forthcoming!*